-In order to gain insights into the structural properties of tridegin, CD-spectroscopic analyses were carried out which indicated small proportions of $\alpha$ -helices and $\beta$ -sheets and larger proportions of $\beta$ -loops and disordered structures [147].
+In order to gain insights into the structural properties of tridegin, CD-spectroscopic analyses were carried out which indicated small proportions of α -helices and β -sheets and larger proportions of β -loops and disordered structures [147].
 Up to now, it was not possible to perform NMR structure analyses, as tridegin aggregates in higher concentrations.
 Also, attempts to crystallize tridegin alone or together with FXIIIa were unsuccessful - possibly due to the existence of different tridegin isomers in the used buffer-oxidized mixture [106].
 However, computational studies including molecular modeling were performed to obtain structural information and insights into the mode of action of the 2-disulfide-bonded (A[C195,C255], B[C195,C255], C[C195,C255]) as well as the 3-disulfide-bonded (A, B, C) isomers [106,107].
 In comparative studies between the 3-disulfide- and the 2-disulfide-bonded isomers Molecular Dynamics (MD) simulations revealed that the removal of the disulfide bridge between Cys19-Cys25 strongly altered the structural conformation of the C-terminal part, but at the same time this disulfide bridge had no major impact on the structural integrity of the region comprised by the two remaining disulfide bonds [107].
 The resulting MD simulated structures were docked to FXIIIa in a blind and a semi-flexible ensemble docking approach (Fig. 12, PDB ID: 4KTY [47]) [107].

-The binding of all disulfide-deficient tridegin isomers $A{[C195,C255]}$ , $B{[C195,C255]}$ , and $C{[C195,C255]}$ close to the active site is in line with the results of the activity studies [107].
+The binding of all disulfide-deficient tridegin isomers $A{[C195,C255]}$, $B{[C195,C255]}$, and $C{[C195,C255]}$ close to the active site is in line with the results of the activity studies [107].
 It can be assumed that the disulfide-deficient isomers block the active site of FXIIIa and do not interact with individual residues of the active site.
-According to the aforementioned, it can be concluded that tridegin is a promising tool for the specific inhibition of FXIIIa and that simplified lead structures could be further
+According to the aforementioned, it can be concluded that tridegin is a promising tool for the specific inhibition of FXIIIa and that simplified lead structures could be further developed for application in pharmacological research.
+Currently, in vivo testing in mice is being carried out and has revealed the first promising results (data not published).

 Fig. 12.
 Docking of the three tridegin variants with two disulfide bonds to the FXIIIa crystal structure (PDB ID: 4KTY).
-The crystal structure of FXIIIa with the catalytic triad Cys314 (pink), His373 (yellow) and Asp396 (orange) is shown in grey, while tridegin analogues are in blue ( $A{[C19S,C25S]}$ ), red ( $B{[C19S,C25S]}$ ), and green ( $C{[C19S,C25S]}$ ) (modified from Bäuml et al. 2019 [107]).
+The crystal structure of FXIIIa with the catalytic triad Cys314 (pink), His373 (yellow) and Asp396 (orange) is shown in grey, while tridegin analogues are in blue ($A{[C19S,C25S]}$), red ($B{[C19S,C25S]}$), and green ($C{[C19S,C25S]}$) (modified from Bäuml et al. 2019 [107]).